-This video on the history of East Armuchee Baptist Church is a great one to share as we draw close to the one year anniversary of the Jordan’s Journey blog.
-Several elements in this film connect with things I’ve written about on the blog, such as Delila Brown ward (here, here, and here), some watermelon memories, and of course the two posts on music at East Armuchee Baptist Church.
+This video on the history of East Armuchee Baptist Church is a great one to share as we draw close to the one-year anniversary of the Jordan’s Journey blog.
+Several elements in this film connect with things I’ve written about on the blog, such as Delila Brown Ward (here, here, and here), some watermelon memories, and the two posts on music at East Armuchee Baptist Church.

-There’s much more history about East Armuchee Baptist Church that isn’t reflect in this video though.
+Much more history about East Armuchee Baptist Church isn’t reflected in this video, though.
 It’s difficult to cram over 125 years of history into just a few minutes.
 There’s so much more to explore–so many interesting facts and family connections.
-I’ll continue to collect this history and work on new creations for the future, perhaps in a formal written article or maybe an expanded version of this film even.
-If you have anything to share, from your personal recollections to old photographs or anything else, please let me know.
+I’ll continue to collect this history and work on new creations for the future, perhaps in a formal written article or maybe an expanded version of this film.
+Please let me know if you have anything to share, from your personal recollections to old photographs or anything else.